njaldea/nil-gate/README.md

     template <typename T>
     struct compatibility<
         T
-    //  ┣━━━━━━━━ first template type is the type to conver from
+    //  ┣━━━━━━━━ first template type is the type to convert from
     //  ┗━━━━━━━━ this is normally the type expected by the node std::reference_wrapper<const T>,
-    //  ┗━━━━━━━━ second template type is the type to conver to
+    //  ┗━━━━━━━━ second template type is the type to convert to
     >
     {
         static const T& convert(